 Depending on the outcome from your application from the referencing company, your earnings or overall financial position may require you to provide a guarantor.
 This is not uncommon, and means you have someone on your behalf that undergoes credit referencing – to ensure they have sufficient earnings to cover the overall rent commitments in the event that you, as the tenant, are unable to pay your rent.
 This fee is payable in respect of each guarantor to cover credit referencing costs and providing a Deed of Guarantee as part of the Tenancy Agreement, which details their obligations as a guarantor.

-May be applicable if a change to the tenancy is required mid term.
+This fee may be applicable if a change to the tenancy is required mid-term.
 This may be due to a change in personal circumstances and / or a request to leave the tenancy early is agreed prior to the end of the tenancy agreement (this is subject to landlord consent).

 Most landlords ask Reeds Rains to employ external inventory companies to produce an inventory for their property before the property is let.
 Where this applies, you will be liable for a contribution towards the check out fee when the inventory company carries out their inspection at the end of the tenancy.
 The check out report forms an important part of how the return of your security deposit is arranged.
 Please feel free to ask our staff if you have any questions about this process.

-Please note that if your application fails or is withdrawn, the cost is non refundable.
-In the event that the landlord for any reason is unable to proceed, your fees will be refunded in full.
+If your application fails or is withdrawn, the cost is non-refundable.
+In the event that the landlord for any reason is unable to proceed your fees will be refunded in full.